Zoshigaya Cemetery – the best photography guide

 • John Manjiro – real name, Manjiro Nakahama.
 He was one of the first Japanese to visit the United States and was later an important translator.

-• Soseki Natsume – if you are into Japanese literature, you need to visit this tomb.
-Zoshigaya Cemetery features in his book Kokoro (1914).
+• Soseki Natsume – if you are into Japanese literature, visit this tomb.
+Zoshigaya Cemetery is in his book Kokoro (1914).

-• Ginko Ogino – Japan’s first western-trained female doctor.
-Her grave is one of my favorites, as the statue is tremendous.
+• Ginko Ogino – Japan’s first Western-trained female doctor.
+Her grave is one of my favorites.
+The statue is tremendous.

-• Hideki Tojo – the fortieth prime minister of Japan and an army general.
-His grave is still visited, and he often receives fresh flowers.
+• Hideki Tojo – the 40th prime minister of Japan and army general.
+His grave is still visited, and receives fresh flowers.

 How to find all their graves?
 There are two ways.
 One is to go to the administration building and pick up a map.
 There are two, one in English and the other in Japanese.
 On them, you’ll find fifty (50) people.
 Some are ultra-famous and some are not.